Donuts are easily one of the best desserts out there. I’m a Dunkin’ fan myself, because it’s really tough to beat fresh, fluffy donuts.

 Don’t worry if you need to do multiple batches: these air fryer protein donuts only take 4 minutes to cook!

-Air fry at 370 degrees F to 4 minutes, flipping them after 2 minutes.
+Air fry the protein donuts at 350 degrees F to 4 minutes, flipping them after 2 minutes.

-If you find that the glaze isn’t quite thick enough, don’t be afraid to go for a double-dip once the first coating has hardened.
+If you find that the glaze isn’t quite thick enough when you dip the protein donuts, don’t be afraid to go for a double-dip once the first coating has hardened.
 I did that with my air fryer donut holes and it worked out great.

-These donuts are best eaten fresh (I mean, who doesn’t love warm donuts?) but you can save them at room temperature to enjoy the leftovers.
+These donuts are best eaten fresh (I mean, who doesn’t love warm donuts?) but you can save them at room temperature to enjoy the leftovers for many days.

 Topping ideas for these air fryer protein donuts

-While I believe it’s tough to beat a classic glazed donut, I also tossed one of these donuts in powdered sugar to make a powdered donut:
+While I believe it’s tough to beat a classic glazed donut, I also tossed one of these donuts in powdered sugar to test out a powdered donut.

 - 135g All-Purpose Flour